 - Superior mesenteric duplex: This exam shows any narrowing or blockages in your superior mesenteric artery, which supplies blood to the intestines.
 Your doctor may order this test if you’re experiencing abdominal pain while eating.

 - Venous mapping: A venous mapping ultrasound allows your physician to see the size, depth and blood flow in your veins.
 This imaging helps determine which blood vessels can be used as a bypass graft during surgery.

 - Evaluation for Dialysis Access

-At our Wound Healing Center, we treat cuts, sores and ulcers that aren’t healing — also known as chronic wounds.
+At our Wound Healing Center, we treat cuts, sores, and ulcerations that are not healing — also known as chronic wounds.
 We care for all types of chronic wounds, including:

 - Varicose veins

-We typically remove wounds through excision or debridement procedures.
-We also use skin grafts to cover lost or damaged skin.
+We typically heal wounds through excision or debridement procedures.
+We also may use skin grafts to cover lost or damaged skin.

 Contact Premier Vascular Center of Maryland for Vascular Services

 Premier Vascular Center of Maryland is a leader in vascular care.
 You’ll benefit from our comprehensive services and world-class expertise.
 Contact us today to learn more about our vascular services or to schedule an appointment.